IBM/unitxt/docs/docs/adding_dataset.rst

         metrics=["metrics.bleu"],
     ),

-We have many predefined tasks in the catalog's :ref:`Tasks section <catalog.tasks>`.
+We have many predefined tasks in the catalog's :ref:`Tasks section <dir_catalog.tasks>`.

 If a catalogued task fits your use case, you may reference it by name: